chriskyfung/pocket2csv/README.md

 5. **General Usability and Performance**
    - Reduced redundant prompts and improved error handling for a smoother user experience.
+   - Refactored authentication flow and Pocket API data handling for improved clarity and modularity.
    - Enhanced overall script performance and reliability, particularly for large datasets.

 For more details, see the commit history or review the script annotations.